Pastiche: Film

 Pastiche can also be a cinematic device whereby filmmakers pay homage to another filmmaker's style and use of cinematography, including camera angles, lighting, and mise en scène.
 A film's writer may also offer a pastiche based on the works of other writers (this is especially evident in historical films and documentaries but can be found in non-fiction drama, comedy and horror films as well).
 Italian director Sergio Leone's Once Upon a Time in the West is a pastiche of earlier American Westerns.
 Another major filmmaker, Quentin Tarantino, often uses various plots, characteristics, and themes from many films to create his films, among them from the films of Sergio Leone, in effect creating a pastiche of a pastiche.
 Tarantino has openly stated that "I steal from every single movie ever made."
 Director Todd Haynes' 2002 film Far from Heaven was a conscious attempt to replicate a typical Douglas Sirk melodrama—in particular All That Heaven Allows.

+Copyright Law

+In European Union copyright law, pastiche is recognised as an exception under Article 5(3)(k) of the Copyright and Information Society Directive, 2001, alongside caricature and parody.
+In CG and YN v.
+Pelham GmbH, the Court of Justice of the European Union held that the exception may cover works that evoke one or more existing works while remaining noticeably different from them, where the use of protected elements forms part of a recognisable artistic or creative dialogue.

+Anubhuti Raje argues that the decision gives the pastiche exception independent legal significance by treating cultural borrowing as something more than unauthorised copying.
+On this view, Pelham II preserves space for artistic dialogue within copyright law, but leaves national courts to decide when reuse becomes protected pastiche rather than infringement.